This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Older age

-- A diet of foods high in fat and low in fiber
+- Foods high in fat and low in fiber

 - Family history of polyps

-- Intestinal diseases, such as Crohn's disease or ulcerative colitis
+- Intestinal diseases, such as Crohn disease or ulcerative colitis

 What are the signs and symptoms of colorectal polyps?